-This theme will provide general overview of the management process in an enterprise while considering the specifics of the enterprises in the CCIs.
+This theme will provide insight in the management process in the CCI enterprises.
 The main elements of planning, organization, staffing, leadership and control shall be reviewed and considered with practical examples.
-The focus is placed on managing the teams as they are the greatest assets for any enterprise and at the same time one of the hardest parts in an venture.
-In that, conflict management and leadership is discussed in particular.
+The focus is placed on managing the teams as they are the greatest assets for any enterprise and at the same time one of the hardest parts in a venture.
+In that, conflict management and leadership are discussed in particular.
 Outside the public companies, many enterprises in the CCIs are either sole proprietorships or very small, which fosters them to partner and work in teams on ad hoc basis and team management is associated with respective skills.
+When the the CCI agents operate as microenterprises and self-employed professionals, the informal collaborations and networking play a key role for viability.
+Starting a business or project could be simple, but the insufficiency of economic and financial strength challenges survival, especially within unfavorable economic conditions.
+Therefore, adaptability, creativity and digital, free dissemination of ideas/services are potential long-term solutions for CCI activities.
 Accordingly, the theme will consider the issue of change management - regarding the changing of teams, but also regarding the fast changing environment in which the CCIs operate as defined by digitalization and globalization.

-Theme 2.6: Financing.
+Theme 2.2: Financing.
 Opportunities and Risks.

 Financial sustainability is the key for any business.
-Yet, access to finance is more challenging the enterprises and ventures in the CCIs because of the intangible nature of their assets, the specifics of their marketing niche and the insufficient awareness of the financial institutions in this regards.
+Yet, access to finance is more challenging the enterprises and ventures in the CCIs because of the intangible nature of their assets, the specifics of their marketing niche and the insufficient awareness of the financial institutions in this regard.
 Yet, the new developments in modern business environment entailed opportunities that can be particularly useful for the CCIs.
 Accordingly, in this theme we focus on the main current and prospective sources of financing for CCI ventures, the different types of funding that can be used, as well as the associated business risk.
-New forms for generation of startup- and project-based funding - such as crowdfunding and multi-donor funding - shall be considered in detail.
+New forms for generation of start-up - and project-based funding - such as crowdfunding and multi-donor funding - shall be considered in detail.
 The theme shall consider the different types of financing instruments regarding the development stage of an enterprise as well as the risks and opportunities that accompany them.
 Relevant links shall be made to all the other themes in the course regarding in particular the dichotomy between proprietary and free access sharing of content.